scamden/bedrock/README.md

 that using only the objects in lib?".
 If the answer is no, then you should probably think about refactoring.  *If you're building a UI component (like popgun, grid, or something like that, then this rule probably doesn't apply).*

+## Other Tooling

+### iqb deploy

+The deploy script will build a webapp docker container that serves assets from release/.
+Generally, you *shouldn't* run this locally, but instead should set up CI/CD in TeamCity.

+### iqb update

+Can be used to fetch updated project tooling from the upstream repository.
+This update will overwrite any changes to:

+ * `bin/iqb`
+ * `build/deploy`
+ * `build/start-server`
+ * `build/update`

+You should not make changes to these files.